michaelwebbj/VRGame/README.md

    * Android SDK and NDK Tools
    * OpenJDK

-### HARDWARE: Tested with Oculus Quest 2, but should work with all other VR devices.
+### Hardware: Tested with Oculus Quest 2, but should work with all other VR devices.